5 basic rules to make a more powerful impression on a Skype video call

 The Daily Show host Trevor Noah is working from home during the COVID-19 pandemic.
 He thinks it's no need for a suit or getting a shave for some reason!
 Just because he sends his message from home.
 And suggest us all to stay home.
 Go to the wardrobe, Trevor!
 Learn from Henrik Jönsson!

 7. The background (Extra bonus)

-Göran Greider is the person who has been a self-appointed expert in the Public Service / Swedish Television in basically all subjects.
+Göran Greider is a person who has been a self-appointed expert in the Public Service / Swedish Television in basically all subjects.
 For a long time.
-The professional studio managers at Sveriges Television succeeds in getting him to look great by the perfect lightning and sophisticated well thought of background.
+The professional studio managers at Sveriges Television succeed in getting him to look great by the perfect lightning and sophisticated well thought background.
 So he can make his message across.
 Without having his choice of clothes be in the way.
 The challenges for lightning when you have a bold forehead and black clothes are not the easiest part and the studio guys have done an excellent job here.

 The background is to be carefully made and shall reflect the sound.
 Something on the wall?
 No window that makes the lightning tricky.
 This is part of your planning when you think of making a video call.
 Look at the composition of details.
 You need to stage like Göran Greider.

-If Angela Merkel could speak to her fellow Germans about the need to stay home and flatten the curve, with the assistance of professionals at the ZDF Public television who understand how to get light right: the Swedish Prime Minister spoke to the Swedes a couple of days later.
+If Angela Merkel could speak to her fellow Germans about the need to stay home and flatten the curve, with the assistance of professionals at the ZDF Public television who understand how to get light right: the former Swedish Prime Minister spoke to the Swedes a couple of days later.
 Weak lightning made him look sick.
 Beginners reading this article would have done a better job.

 The side angle was partially used which made the attention span automatically go to his forehead.
 We are more concerned about the studio light from the amateurs working that day.
 They could read this article and learn the basics.
-Point is: You need skills and can do great with a low budget.
+The point is: You need skills and can do great with a low budget.
 The message will not get through even for a Prime Minister if you don't get the Settings right.